 We not only help dogs and cats.
 Among other species, we support equine rescue and have been able to help horses, donkeys, and even a camel to have healthy, comfortable lives in rescue.

 Our vision is to end animal suffering, one rescue at a time.

 Our mission is to help local verified rescue groups with funds for food, shelter, veterinary services, boarding, and other critical needs for animals that are hungry, hurting, or homeless.

 Who We Are

 The Board of Directors is comprised of seven board members, including a President, Treasurer, and Secretary.
-The Board meets monthly, the first Wednesdays of every month, at Oak Ridge Associated Universities, in Oak Ridge, Tennessee.
+The Board meets monthly, the first Tuesdays of every month, at Oak Ridge Associated Universities, in Oak Ridge, Tennessee.